Close

 Functional Capabilities

-Senior management works with a dedicated team of functional experts supporting the delivery and evolution of our sustainability strategies, frameworks, and programmes.
+Senior management works with a dedicated team of functional experts supporting the delivery and evolution of Temasek’s sustainability strategies, frameworks, and programmes.

-Reporting to the CEO, our Sustainability Group initiates, develops, and implements our overarching strategy and initiatives on sustainability.
-As part of its remit, the Sustainability Group partners internal and external stakeholders to catalyse and invest for long-term positive impact, to support the transition to a net zero, nature positive, and socially inclusive world, to build a sustainable organisation, and collaborate for global progress.
+Reporting to the CEO, the Sustainability Group initiates, develops, and implements our overarching sustainability strategy and initiatives.
+As part of its remit, the Sustainability Group partners internal and external stakeholders to catalyse and invest for long-term positive impact; to support the transition to a net zero, nature positive, and socially inclusive world; to build a sustainable organisation; and to collaborate for global progress.

-The integration of sustainability considerations across our investment lifecycle is supported by a dedicated ESG Investment Management (ESG IM) function that reports to the Chief Investment Officer.
-ESG IM oversees ESG integration efforts pre- and post-investment and climate transition readiness.
-It serves as a centre of knowledge and expertise on ESG issues, partners investment teams to analyse material ESG issues, and engages with portfolio companies with the goal of building portfolio resilience and uplifting ESG practices.
+A dedicated ESG Investment Management (ESG IM) function supports the investment teams and committees in the integration of sustainability considerations across our investment lifecycle.
+Part of the Sustainability Group, ESG IM, comprising topic leads across climate, nature, and social, and market leads across our key markets, oversees ESG integration efforts pre- and post-investment as well as climate transition readiness across Temasek’s portfolio.
+ESG IM serves as a repository of ESG knowledge and expertise, partners with investment teams to analyse material ESG issues, and engages with portfolio companies to build portfolio resilience and help uplift their ESG practices.
 This includes identifying and assessing the emission profiles of our portfolio companies.

 Network of Sustainability Capabilities